PriyadarshiAkshay/TransitFit_demo/README.md

 1,./WASP-91b_input_files/TESS_filter2.csv,

-3. The priors for the fitting.
+### 3. The priors for the fitting.
 Sort of, the best guess that you have about the parameters that you want to fit.
 Better priors generally result in faster results.
 In some cases, we have seen that fititng is extremely sensitive to the range of priors.
 So, it might help to provide a narrower range for priors.
 These values can be found in the literature or exoplanet.eu or exoplanetarchive.ipac.caltech.edu.

-This must be provided in this format:
+This must be provided in a .csv file in this format:

 Parameter,Distribution,Input_A,Input_B,Filter
 P,gaussian,2.798579071616348,1.0987784248566104e-07